 Network security refers to any activities designed to protect your network.
 It consists of the provisions and policies implemented by a network administrator to prevent unauthorized access, misuse, or modification of a computer network and data.
-These provisions also allow monitoring of the network.
+These provisions also allow monitoring of the network and assigning priorities and rules of usage.

 Network security involves the authorization of access to data in a network.
 Users choose or are assigned an ID and password or other authenticating information that allows them access to information and programs within their authority.
 No single solution protects the network from a variety of threats.
 The system administrator must use multiple layers of security.
 If one fails, others still stand.